Information Sessions and Events

 Supporting Documents

-All required post-secondary transcripts must be submitted to the Undergraduate Admissions Office.
-Please note, academic transcripts are not assessed by the Faculty and should only be submitted to the Undergraduate Admissions Office.
-The Undergraduate Admissions Office will advise applicants of any other documents required for their application.
+The Faculty does not assess academic transcripts and they should only be submitted to the Undergraduate Admissions Office.
+The Undergraduate Admissions will advise applicants of any other documents required for their application.

 Applicants should review the important information on submission of official documents and the relevant timelines here.